Skip to content

 The use of glottographic, videostroboscopic, electromyographic, aerodynamic, and acoustic analysis for assessment of vocal and respiratory function are presented.
 The use of these techniques in conjunction with perceptual evaluation of voice is also discussed.

-Course 3: July 1 - July 13
+Course 3: Beginning of July

 Voice Habilitation (2 semester credits)